 - Ability to log messages to a custom file

+To install cl-cron you have to first download it from here.
+After extracting the file make sure you have a link to the cl-cron.asd file in your asdf central registry.
 Please note that cl-cron is dependent on bordeaux-threads and uses internally a sleep function call which may not be available in some lisp implementations (the call is done only once so extending or fixing is very easy).
 Personally I have tested cl-cron on SBCL, so if you use it on another platform do let me know so that I can add it to the list of supported platform.

 Making cl-cron jobs

-make-cron-job (function-symbol &key minute step-min hour step-hour day-of-month step-dom month step-month day-of-week step-dow boot-only)
+In order to create cl-cron jobs you need to call the make-cron-job function in the cron package. make-cron-job (function-symbol &key minute step-min hour step-hour day-of-month step-dom month step-month day-of-week step-dow boot-only)

 - function-symbol is the only required variable and should contain the function-symbol of the function to be called by the cl-cron.
 The function should not take any arguments and it should handle its own result printing mechanism